SSWConsulting/SSW.Rules.Content/rules/bench-master/rule.md

 - Knowing what skills are required for each project
 - Professional development - Allocating people projects based on what they want to learn
 - Bench Backup - Keep someone in the loop for when Bench Master is unavailable
+- Weekly meeting with important stakeholders to talk about priorities

 Some other terms that are commonly used for this type of role are: